mongodb/mongo-c-driver/doc/mongoc_collection_update_one.rst

 This function updates at most one document in ``collection`` that matches ``selector``.

 To update multiple documents see :symbol:`mongoc_collection_update_many`.

-If you pass a non-NULL ``reply``, it is filled out with fields "modifiedCount" and "matchedCount".
-If a document was upserted, ``reply`` contains an "upsertedId" field.
-If there is a server error then ``reply`` contains either a "writeErrors" array with one subdocument or a "writeConcernErrors" array.
-The reply must be freed with :symbol:`bson:bson_destroy`.

 See Also
 --------